Stephen-Chastain/Stephen_MP-data-wrangling/README.md

 # Steve_MP-data-wrangling
-A folder with scripts developed by Steve to process microplastic data
+This repo contains a scripts for processing microplastic data developed by Steve